 No longer is CSR considered an 'optional extra' for many organisations.
-Instead, companies are looking to go above and beyond the legal requirements imposed upon them, and they integrate the principles of integrity and fairness into every strategic decision they make, including the development of policies for the future.
-By utilising extra CSR, organisations ensure that they are future-proofed, prepared for any societal or cultural shifts, or any future legislation.
+Instead, companies are looking to go above and beyond the legal requirements imposed upon them and they integrate the principles of integrity and fairness into every strategic decision they make, including the development of policies for the future.
+By utilising extra CSR, organisations ensure that they are future-proofed, prepared for societal/cultural shifts or any future legislation.

 CSR generally refers to three main areas of responsibility:

 These are often also sometimes referred to as People, Profit and Planet.
 There are many important aspects which contribute to each of the three main areas.
 Here are but a few for each.